3qilabs/awetestlib/README.md

 #### NOTE: If you are behind a firewall:

 1. You will need to set the http_proxy environment variable
-2. You may have to change the HOMEDRIVE environment variable to C: in Windows
+2. You may have to change the HOMEDRIVE environment variable to C: in Windows at least temporarily
 3. You may need to run the Windows 7 command window as administrator.

 In Windows